 The storm sewers from many miles of streets in South Minneapolis are draining pollution and trash directly into Lake Hiawatha.
 Please sign this petition to persuade the organizations involved to collaborate in creating an effective system of mitigation in order to clean up the pollutants before they enter the lake.
 Sign the petition here…

-The Minneapolis Park and Recreation Board had been pumping far more water out of stormwater ponds into the lake than allowed by its state permit allowing it to pump water to sprinkle the course.
-The Minneapolis Park Board now is working with the city and Minnehaha Creek Watershed District to explore options for the now that it has been decided to turn off the pumps… Read more…
+The Minneapolis Park and Recreation Board has been pumping far more water out of stormwater ponds into the lake than allowed by its state permit.
+Due to the fact that the golf course is situated below the water table, resides in a floodplain and is sinking, intensive pumping is required to maintain a dry golf course.
+Continued pumping increases the rate of soil subsidence (sinking) thus requiring ever more pumping in order to keep the golf course dry.
+The Minneapolis Park Board now is working with the City and Minnehaha Creek Watershed District to explore different land configurations, now that it has been decided to reduce pumping to 94 million gallons annually from 240 million..
+Read more…

 103 bags of garbage were cleaned from Lake Hiawatha in 2015.
 Items from a sample collection were identified, sorted and counted.
 The sample collection was removed from the entire circumference of the Lake.
 The artifacts were extracted from shallow water and the shore.
 Read more…